semrush/intergalactic/website/docs/components/inline-edit/inline-edit-a11y-report.md

 1. Screen reader goes into the active element.
 2. Screen reader says "Author:".
 3. Screen reader goes to the next element.
-4. Screen reader says "Tap to edit:Martin Eden button".
+4. Screen reader says "You are currently on a button, inside of web content.
+To click this button, press Control-Option-Space.
+To exit this web area, press Control-Option-Shift-Up Arrow.".
 5. Screen reader triggers element default action.
 6. Screen reader says "Martin Eden Insertion at end of text.
 Author: edit text Press Enter to apply value, press Escape to discard changes group".
 7. Screen reader presses the "Backspace" button.